First-time angler getting ready aboard a deep sea charter in Miami, FL - Nomad Fishing Charters

 • Focus on the horizon if you start feeling queasy

 Even experienced anglers sometimes struggle with sea conditions.
 Taking these preventive steps helps ensure you can focus on fishing rather than fighting seasickness.
 Eating a light breakfast and avoiding alcohol the night before also helps maintain your sea legs.
+If you are unsure how you will handle the swells, a calmer day inshore or a shorter trip is a smart way to start.

 Making the Most of Your Charter Experience

 Communication with your captain makes a huge difference.
 Let them know about your experience level and what you hope to catch.
-Family-friendly charters can adjust the experience to accommodate all skill levels, ensuring everyone has fun and learns something new.
+A crew that understands your goals can shape the day around them, whether that means chasing a trophy or just keeping steady action for the group.

-What should I eat before a fishing trip?
 Light, protein-rich foods like eggs or toast work best.
-Avoid heavy, greasy meals that might make you feel uncomfortable on the water.
+Avoid heavy, greasy meals that might make you feel uncomfortable on the water, and skip alcohol the night before so you keep your sea legs.

-How early should I arrive for my charter?
-Plan to arrive 15-20 minutes before your scheduled departure time to handle paperwork and get situated.
+Plan to arrive 15 to 20 minutes before your scheduled departure time to handle paperwork and get situated.
+If you need directions or have questions, get in touch with us ahead of time.

-Can I bring my own fishing gear?
-While charters provide all necessary equipment, you're welcome to bring your own gear.
-Just check with the captain first to ensure it's suitable for the type of fishing planned.
+While our charters provide all necessary equipment, you are welcome to bring your own gear.
+Just check with the captain first to make sure it suits the type of fishing planned, whether that is live bait fishing for sailfish or bottom fishing for snapper.

 What happens if the weather is bad?
-Professional charters monitor conditions closely and will reschedule if weather poses safety concerns.

-Book Now
+Call 786-266-0171 Book Now